Burberry is a leader in the fashion industry with its luxury clothes lines offered around the world.

 By the next year in 2015, this push had resulted in a 50% increase in repeat customers.
 By using the data provided by the program, specifically having to do with images relating to sales, one particular item saw a 100% sales increase.

 So how where they able to see this kind of success?

 Burberry has focused on being early adopters of technology.

-This had a knock on effect, as their utilisation of the technology changed the direction that the innovation went and they were then able to capitalise even more on the same technology.
+This had a knock-on effect, as their utilization of the technology changed the direction that the innovation went and they were then able to capitalize even more on the same technology.

 They led the pack by: